 Once you have boiled or disinfected your water, store it in a sanitized container with a cover.
 However, boiling or disinfection will not destroy other contaminants, such as heavy metals, salts, and most other chemicals.
-On the other hand, purchasing a filter like the Alexapure Pro can give you greater peace of mind as it removes 99.9999% of 206 contaminants such as:
+On the other hand, purchasing a filter like the Alexapure Pro can give you greater peace of mind as it reduces 206 contaminants* such as:

 - Heavy Metals